 Room size is the most significant limitation.
 Golden Gate rooms are among the smallest in Las Vegas, with compact layouts, limited storage, and small bathrooms.
 Even updated rooms feel tight.

-Noise is unavoidable.
+Noise is part of the experience.
 Being directly on Fremont Street means music, crowds, and activity often continue late into the night.
 Guests sensitive to noise should expect disruptions, particularly on weekends.

 Amenities are minimal.
 There is no on-site pool, spa, or resort-style infrastructure.
 Golden Gate is not designed for lingering inside the hotel.